Hissal/Closures/README.md

 allows you to define whether the context should be reset to the initial value or retain its modified state after invocation.
 It has two options: `Retain` and `Reset`.
 The default behavior is `Retain`, meaning the context will keep its modified state after the closure is invoked.
+While `Reset` will reset the context to its initial value after invocation.

 ```csharp
 using Closures;